treeverse/lakeFS/docs/setup/create-repo.md

    ![Setup]({{ site.baseurl }}/assets/img/setup.png)

-   Note: If you already have lakeFS credentials, log in and skip to [creating the repository](#create-the-repository).
+   Note: If you already have lakeFS credentials, log in and skip to [creating the repository](#create-the-repository){: .button-clickable}
    {: .note .pb-3 }

 1. Follow the steps to create an initial administrator user.
 Save the credentials you've received somewhere safe, you won't be able to see them again!